hbc/gray-enhancers/README.md

 ## How to run
 1) Create a FASTA file of the enhancer sequences, enhancers.fa
 2) index the sequence with bwa: bwa index enhancers.fa
+3) stick barcode in the read name with: python ../code/clean_read.py sequences.fq
-3) align sequences with bwa mem: bwa mem -t number-of-threads enhancers.fa sequences.fq > alignments.sam
+3) align sequences with bwa mem: bwa mem -t number-of-threads enhancers.fa sequences.enhancers.fq > alignments.sam
 4) create a table of the barcode and best enhancer sequence alignment from the BAM file: python single_bam_to_table.py alignments.sam
 5) load into analysis_fixed.Rmd